Lightning-Universe/lightning-flash/docs/source/reference/summarization.rst

     ...

 In the above, the input column represents the long articles/documents, and the target is the short description used as the target.
-Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.text.SummarizationData`.
+Once we've downloaded the data using :func:`~flash.core.data.download_data`, we create the :class:`~flash.text.seq2seq.summarization.data.SummarizationData`.
-We select a pre-trained backbone to use for our :class:`~flash.text.SummarizationTask` and finetune on the XSUM data.
+We select a pre-trained backbone to use for our :class:`~flash.text.seq2seq.summarization.model.SummarizationTask` and finetune on the XSUM data.
 The backbone can be any Seq2Seq summarization model from `HuggingFace/transformers <https://huggingface.co/models?filter=pytorch&pipeline_tag=summarization>`_.

 .. note::

-    When changing the backbone, make sure you pass in the same backbone to the :class:`~flash.text.SummarizationData` and the :class:`~flash.text.SummarizationTask`!
+    When changing the backbone, make sure you pass in the same backbone to the :class:`~flash.text.seq2seq.summarization.data.SummarizationData` and the :class:`~flash.text.seq2seq.summarization.model.SummarizationTask`!

-Next, we use the trained :class:`~flash.text.SummarizationTask` for inference.
+Next, we use the trained :class:`~flash.text.seq2seq.summarization.model.SummarizationTask` for inference.
 Finally, we save the model.
 Here's the full example: